 We have compiled the results of this study into a new paper in collaboration with Energy Innovation: Making the Most of the Power Plant Market: Best Practices for All-Source Electric Generation Procurement.

 The paper explores several notable findings from the research.
 On Thursday, April 30, industry experts describe what makes an optimal all-source procurement policy, how it could apply to utilities of all types and sizes as well as their regulators.
-Watch a recording of the webinar and download the slide deck.
+Watch a recording of the webinar.

 Colorado Allows Competition